Pre-Investment Visa: Explore Market in Indonesia

 Finally, once you have completed the application and payment, the applicant will receive their visa document via email in electronic form.
 This new service offered by Indonesian immigration aims to simplify the investment process and make it easier for foreign investors to assess potential business opportunities in Indonesia.

-To apply for a pre-investment visa, the foreign national must provide the following documents:
+To apply for a pre-investment visa, the foreign national must provide the following travel documents:

 • A valid passport with at least 12 months of validity